ChrisPlease/resume/src/content/collections/experience/ibn/index.md

 Ideas By Nature was a small crypto marketing agency located in Denver, CO.

-My role at IBN included functioning as product team lead on multiple decentralized client applications.
+My role as UI lead at IBN included functioning as product team lead on multiple decentralized client applications.
 I built dApps using metamask and web3js for clients using an internal component library.